fal-ai/dbt-fal/docsite/docs/Reference/variables-and-functions.md

 ## `context` Variable

+`context` is an object with information about the current script context.

+### `context.current_model`
-A `context` object with information relevant to the model through which the script was run.
+This propery holds information relevant to the model, which is associated with the running script.
 For the [`meta` Syntax](#meta-syntax) example, we would get the following:

 ```python
 context.current_model.name